XinzhiGo/DQN-NRP/README.md

 ## How to run a demo

-If you want to run a specific instance , like the "n100w4_1_4_4_2_8" in paper.
+If you want to run a specific instance, like the "n100w4_1_4_4_2_8" in paper.
 You can change the instanceName, initHis, and weekdata in simulator/main.cpp debugRun function.

 - instanceName = "n100w4"
 - initHis = 1
 - weekdata = {4,4,2,8}

+## How to run comparison algorithm
+To validate the effectiveness of DQN, you can change the biasTabuSearch Function in `solver.cpp`.

+- sln.dqnSearch -------------- DQN-ILS
+- sln.compareSearch ------------ ANTS
+- sln.VNDSearch -------------- VNDTS

+Furthermore, if you want to change the neighborhood structure, you can change the ModeSeq.

 ## References